ga-wdi-boston/js-this-prototype-study/study.md

 ## This is what

-In your own words give explain "this".
+In your own words explain "this".
 In your answer, be sure to cite any relevant sources you consulted in your search.

 ```md